ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 set xtics offset 0,-0.2
 set border lw 3
 set lmargin 16
-set logscale x
-set xlabel offset 0,-1.0 'log IC50' font ", 20"
+set xlabel offset 0,-1.0 'pIC50 (M)' font ", 20"
 set ylabel offset -2.0,0 'ds of distance(Å)' font ", 20"

-plot 'ds_ic50.dat' u 1:2 w p pt 5 lw 10 title ""
+plot 'ds_ic50.dat' u (-log($1)):2 w p pt 5 lw 10 title ""
 ```

 Save the file and run this command in terminal to plot:
 `> gnuplot -e "set terminal png size 1920,1080" gnuplot_ds_ic50.in > ds_ic50.png`

-Is there any correlation between the ds of the selected interaction and the ligand IC50?
+Is there any correlation between the ds of the selected interaction and the ligand pIC50?
+Does a lower ds value go with an higher pIC50 value?
 Take note.

 ## The Full Distance Script